astsu777/dotfiles/config/bspwm/README.md

 * dmenu (hard-coded run launcher in *sxhkdrc*)
 * st (the hard-coded terminal emulator in *sxhkdrc*)
 * polybar (if you want a status bar)
+* ttf-nerd-fonts-symbols (for the icons in the status bar)

 *feh*, *st* and *dmenu* are very recommended because those programs are in my BSPWM configuration.
 This can be customized by modifying the *sxhkdrc* file.